Glycerol 3-phosphate: Shuttle system

 Glycerol-3-phosphate dehydrogenases are located both in the cytosol and the intermembrane face of mitochondrial inner membrane.
 Glycerol 3-phosphate (G3P) and dihydroxyacetone phosphate (DHAP) are molecules so small that they can permeate the mitochondrial outer membrane through porins and shuttle between two dehydrogenases.
 Using this shuttle system, NADH generated by cytosolic metabolisms including glycolysis is reoxidized to NAD+ reducing DHAP to G3P, and the reducing equivalent can be used for generating a proton gradient across the mitochondrial inner membrane by coupling and oxidizing G3P and reducing quinone.

 The Glycerol 3-phosphate shuttle is an emergency back-up system to supply neurons' demand of energy.

 Dephosphorylation

 Glycerol-3-phosphate was found to be a substrate for the enzyme phosphoglycolate phosphatase (PGP, or G3PP) in mammals in 2015.
 G3PP activity has subsequently been suggested to have a regulatory role in central metabolism and stress response.

 Glycerol 1-phosphate

 Glycerol 1-phosphate, sometimes called as D-glycerol 3-phosphate, is the enantiomer of glycerol 3-phosphate.
-Most higher organisms use the 3-phosphate, or L-configuration, for glycerolipid backbone.
-The 1-phosphate is specifically found in archeal lipids.
+Eukaryotes use the 3-phosphate, or L-configuration, for glycerolipid backbone.
+The 1-phosphate is specifically found in archaeal lipids.